l3ssth4nz3r0k00L/magic-check/README.md

 ## MAGIC CHECK

-**MAGIC CHECK** is a lightweight Python CLI tool that verifies a file’s *real* type using magic bytes instead of trusting file extensions.
+MAGIC CHECK is a lightweight Python CLI tool that verifies a file’s *real* type using magic bytes instead of trusting file extensions.

 It helps answer one simple question:
-> “Is this file actually what it claims to be?”
+Is this file actually what it claims to be?

 # WHAT IT DOES
 MAGIC CHECK reads the first bytes of a file (magic numbers) and compares them against known signatures to determine the true file type.